Matrimonial nullity trial reforms of Pope Francis: Reception

 Austen Ivereigh described the reforms as "revolutionary" and says that they are the broadest reforms in 300 years.

 Kurt Martens, a canon law professor, worries that the reduction in procedure will not guarantee a fair trial.
 He likened the reforms to the Catholic Church providing a means of no-fault divorce.
 In an article published by conservative religious journal First Things, Martens stated that many Italian jurists fear that there might be a spike in conflicts between the canonical, Italian, and European Union judicial systems, since the reforms abolish a number of "basic due process norms" which are neither respected nor acknowledged.
-In his view, this renders the canonical judicial system "incompatible" with modern judicial procedure.
+In his view, this renders the canonical judicial system "incompatible with modern procedural norms".

 Pope Francis reflected after the 2014 Synod on the Family that: "A great number of synod fathers emphasized the need to make the procedure in cases of nullity more accessible and less time-consuming, and, if possible, at no expense."
-Between 1970 and 1983 the United States bishops had experimented with the possibility of one rather than two hearings and 90% of the cases were decided without the second tribunal.
+Between 1970 and 1983 the United States bishops had experimented with the possibility of one rather than two hearings and 90 % of the cases were decided without the second tribunal.
 But the Code of Canon Law of 1983 eliminated this possibility, now restored through Pope Francis' revisions.
 Others saw that "Putting the poor at the centre is what distinguishes the reform of Pope Francis."
 In the words of the motu proprio: "Care is to be taken that everyone, parties or witnesses, can participate in the process at a minimum of cost."